aiidateam/aiida-core/docs/source/restapi/index.rst

 If no page number is specified, as in the last example, the system redirects the request to page 1.
 When pagination is used the header of the response contains two more non-empty fields:

-    - ``X-Total-Counts`` (custom field): the total number of results returned by the query, i.e.the sum of the results of all pages)
+    - ``X-Total-Counts`` (custom field): the total number of results returned by the query, i.e. the sum of the results of all pages
     - ``Links``: links to the first, previous, next, and last page.
-Suppose you send a request whose results would fill 8 pages.
+Suppose that you send a request whose results  fill 8 pages.
 Then the value of the ``Links`` field would look like::

             <\http://localhost:5000/.../page/1?... >; rel=first,